 A protein supplement may be very beneficial for women after the age of 50.
 Unfortunately, as women age, their muscle tissue is not as capable as it once was.
 It becomes less responsive to the stimulation of amino acids (the building blocks of protein) and insulin creating a situation called “anabolic resistance”.
 This means it becomes harder for women to build muscle as they age.
 It also means that older women may need more than the RDA for protein to stimulate muscle growth, or at the very least, maintain muscle they already have.
 (Source) In this kind of situation, using a concentrated protein supplement might be very helpful to meet higher needs without eating a larger quantity of food.

 It’s important to pause and comment specifically on protein powders for female athletes.
 It’s very important to consider contamination when looking for the best protein powder for women.
 Unfortunately, contamination in supplements is always going to be a concern.
 There are companies I trust and those are the ones listed below.
 Outside of that, you’re playing roulette, and it’s possible to find a banned substance in a product without it being on the label.
-Therefore, it’s crucial to choose a protein supplement that has been verified as NSF sport for Informed Choice.
+Therefore, as an athlete who could undergo drug testing it’s crucial to choose a protein supplement that has been verified as NSF sport for Informed Choice.
 These are 3rd party agencies that verify ingredients and certify a product to be free of banned substances.

 There are so many protein options available it can be confusing to select the best protein powder for women .
-Here are protein powder suggestions based on the common reasons why women might want one, along with my suggestions of brands I know and trust.
+Here are the best protein protein powders for women based on the common reasons why women might want one, along with my suggestions of brands I know and trust.

 Best Protein Powder for Building Muscle